The Yardbirds: Beginnings and Clapton line-up (1963–1965)

 The band formed in the south-west London suburbs in 1963.
 Relf and Samwell-Smith were originally in a band named the Metropolitan Blues Quartet.
-After being joined by Dreja, McCarty, and Top Topham, they performed at Kingston Art School in late May 1963 as a backup band for Cyril Davies.
+After being joined by Dreja, McCarty and Anthony "Top" Topham, they performed at Kingston Art School in late May 1963 as a backup band for Cyril Davies.
 Following a couple of gigs in September 1963 as the Blue-Sounds, they changed their name to the Yardbirds.
-McCarty claims that Relf was the first to use the name; he may have gotten it from Jack Kerouac's novel On the Road, where it referred to rail yard hobos.
+McCarty claims that Relf was the first to use the name; he may have got it from Jack Kerouac's novel On the Road, where it referred to railroad yard hobos.
 He adds that Topham identified it as a nickname for jazz saxophonist Charlie "Yardbird" Parker.

 The quintet achieved notice on the burgeoning British rhythm and blues scene when they took over as the house band at the Crawdaddy Club in Richmond, succeeding the Rolling Stones.
-Their repertoire drew from the Chicago blues of Howlin' Wolf, Muddy Waters, Bo Diddley, Sonny Boy Williamson II, and Elmore James, including "Smokestack Lightning", "Good Morning Little School Girl", "Boom Boom", "I Wish You Would", "Rollin' and Tumblin'", "Got Love if You Want It", and "I'm a Man".
+Their repertoire drew from the Chicago blues of Howlin' Wolf, Muddy Waters, Bo Diddley, Sonny Boy Williamson II and Elmore James, including "Smokestack Lightning", "Good Morning Little School Girl", "Boom Boom", "I Wish You Would", "Rollin' and Tumblin'", "Got Love if You Want It" and "I'm a Man".

 Original lead guitarist Topham left and was replaced by Eric Clapton in October 1963.
 Crawdaddy Club impresario Giorgio Gomelsky became their manager and first record producer.
-Under Gomelsky's guidance the Yardbirds toured Britain as the back-up band for blues legend Sonny Boy Williamson II in December 1963 and early 1964, recording live tracks on 8 December and other dates.
-The recordings would be released two years later during the height of Yardbird popularity on the album Sonny Boy Williamson and the Yardbirds.
+Under Gomelsky's guidance the Yardbirds toured Britain as the back-up band for blues legend Sonny Boy Williamson II in December 1963 and early 1964.
+Recordings from the performances were released two years later during the height of Yardbird popularity on the album Sonny Boy Williamson and the Yardbirds.

 After the tours with Williamson, the Yardbirds signed to EMI's Columbia label in February 1964, and recorded more live tracks on 20 March at the legendary Marquee Club in London.
 The resulting album of mostly American blues and R&B covers, Five Live Yardbirds, was released by Columbia nine months later, and it failed to enter the UK Albums Chart.
-Over time, Five Live gained stature as one of the few high-quality live recordings of the era and as an historical document of both the British rock and roll boom of the 1960s and Clapton's time in the band.
+Over time, Five Live gained stature as one of the few high-quality live recordings of the era and as a historical document of both the British rock and roll boom of the 1960s and Clapton's time in the band.